ponkila/homestaking-infra/README.md

 ponkila-ephemeral-gamma | aarch64 | kexecTree | Raspberry Pi 4
 ponkila-persistent-epsilon | x86-64 | | Darwin

-Note: Some of these hosts might be currently being set up and will be added to hosts directory soon.

 ## Building (no cross-compile)

-Tested on Ubuntu 22.04.2 LTS aarch64, 5.15.0-69-generic

 - With Nix package manager (recommended)